Monday, January 30th, 2017 http://adamkhan.net/rambles/black-on-all-the-president-men

 The author’s sagacity

 Black’s sage criteria for presidential success are straightforward enough: is the country stronger or weaker, better or worse positioned after this president.
 He describes and evaluates each president’s moral clarity and wisdom, strategic craftiness, persistence and other virtues.
 Rhetoric is admired but must be handmaiden to policy and deeds.
-One telling contrast is between LBJ’s all-encompassing paralysis over the Vietnam War and Richard Nixon’s subsequent foreign policy initiatives that contextualized the war within a larger global context and enabled the US to tease apart the North Vietnamese from their Russian and Chinese backers.
+One telling contrast is between LBJ’s all-encompassing paralysis over the Vietnam War and Richard Nixon’s subsequent foreign policy initiatives that placed the war within a larger global context and enabled the US to tease apart the North Vietnamese from their Russian and Chinese backers.

 So, as someone once said about Nixon, who comes off a boy wonder in these pages: Damn you, Conrad Black, for depriving us of Conrad Black.